chili-publish/grafx-documentation/docs/release-notes/index.md

 - Fixed issue with error tooltips
 - Add percentage sign behind line height value
 - Selecting another layout exits text editing mode
-- It is no longer possible to use a URL for an image variable (an asset ID must be used)
+- It's no longer possible to use an URL for an image variable (an asset ID must be used)

 We also improved the GraFx Studio UI, the interface for the self-service use-case